Day 6: 5 People Who Mean a Lot to You

 I don't think anyone has a better mom than me.
 Seriously, I talk about you all the time to my friends and the people sitting next to me on the shuttle.
 You've given me guidance and support throughout my life, but you've also given me the strength and encouragement to think for myself and depart on my own adventures.
 You'll always be my mommy and I'll always be your little girl, but our relationship has grown so much deeper than that alone over the last year.
 We're also friends.
 You're someone who I'll never be afraid to talk to and ask for advice.
 I love spending time with you, whether it's at lunch or the movies or shopping.
 I know I can always bare my heart to you and you'll be there with a smile and a hug and the right words to say.
 The fact that you've been such a wonderful mother has encouraged me so much.
 God has given you such a nurturing heart and you've blessed so many people.
 You've blessed me and Amy and Luke and Ali and so many others too.
 I love you so much, Mom.

 I love you so much.
 I know we've had our differences throughout our lifetimes, but one thing will never change: you are my sister and I love you.
 It doesn't matter how often we spend time together or how many things we agree upon.
 We are sisters.
 I see beauty in both your heart and in your outer appearance.
 You have such a giving and generous spirit.
-I look up to you because of that.
 I admire your boldness and your perseverance.
 I can tell already that God has amazing, amazing plans for your life.
 He's made you to be strong and brave and very stubborn.
 (You might get the stubbornness from me.)
 Ultimately, it won't matter how many friends you have or don't have.
 It won't matter how you look or how popular you are.
 When you look back on your life, the only thing that matters is Christ.
 He's given us such a beautiful family.
 It's so special to have you as my sister.
 I love you.

 Lukie, you never fail to bring a smile to my face.
 I admire you a lot, you know, even though you're younger than me.
 Your unfaltering faith in God is so pure and wise.
 I love your innocence and your sweet, sweet spirit.
 I love the way you stand up for what you believe.
 It warms my heart when you cover your eyes or leave the room during bad scenes on TV and in movies.
 My friends often notice how sweet you are.
 I think every single one of my girl friends has come up to me at one point and said, "I want to marry someone like your brother," because they see Christ through your actions.
 Keep respecting girls the way you do now.
 Keep standing up for the underdogs.
 And keep your humility.
 I know you're good at a lot of things, but always remember that the Lord should always be the One to get credit for those gifts.
 There is so much in store for you, Lukie.
 You're so talented and I'm so proud of you.
 I love you.